optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_parameters.rst

     Check out our `Ordered Logit Example`_,
     so you see one small params DataFrame in action.

+    If you are sure you won't have bounds on your parameter, you can also use a pandas.Series instead of a DataFrame.

     A drawback of DataFrames is that they are not JAX compatible.
 Another one is that they are a bit slower than numpy arrays.